unixdigest/phpthewrongway/sections/en/being_afraid_of_other_peoples_code.md

 The entire PHP codebase is done in C, a pure procedural programming language, without the use of any kind of framework whatsoever.

-Whenever you define a class in PHP or whenever you fire up that favorite PHP framework of yours, you're running on someones else's pure procedural work!
+Whenever you define a class in PHP or whenever you fire up that favorite PHP framework of yours, you're running on someone else's pure procedural work!

 Sure, there exists such a thing as horrible code, code that perhaps wasn't designed from the onset, or code that perhaps has outgrown itself many times but the client didn't want to deal with a re-write, code that's so bad you cannot make heads or tail of it any longer, but no kind of framework would have prevented this situation.
 This is often the natural growth process of a program.
 Eventually any kind of framework would have been torn to pieces anyway.